lnsy-dev/pochade-web-boilerplate/README.md

-# Pochade Alpha 0.1
+# Pochade AI Authoring Environment

 ![alt text](/pochade.png)
-## A Beautiful Boilerplate for Web Development
+## A Beautiful Boilerplate for AI generated Projects

 ### What is a Pochade?